NguyenTrieu903/Steelheart-template-AI/README.md

 # Steelheart AI

-A comprehensive AI-powered development toolkit using Google's Gemini AI.
+A comprehensive AI-powered development toolkit using OpenAI's GPT models.
 This package provides automated **code review**, **documentation generation**, and **test creation** capabilities that can be used as a CLI tool or integrated as a library in any project.

 ## 🚀 Quick Start